LandSandBoat/lsb-wiki/Frequently-Asked-Questions.md

 </details>

 ## Why isn't Yell/Trust/Auction House etc. available in every zone?
 What's available to use per-zone is controlled with the `misc` flags column in `zone_settings.sql`.
 These flags correspond to the `ZONEMISC` enum in `zone.h`.
+A query to modify those flags can be found in [Useful SQL queries](https://github.com/project-topaz/topaz/wiki/Useful-SQL-queries#enable-zonemisc-features-everywhere).

 <details>
 <summary>Read more</summary>
 <p>